cessda/cessda.guidelines.public/software/branching-and-pull-requests.md

 Pull requests are reviewed by other members of the repository familiar with the repository's contents.
 If changes are necessary, feedback must be given on what changes are required.
 This iteration loop should continue until changes are resolved to the reviewer's expectations.
-Once this happens, the review should approve and merge the changes.
+Once this happens, the reviewer should approve and merge the changes.

 ## Manual Merging